LaboratoryB/nextcloud-docker/README.md

 # Nextcloud Docker Stack

-Securely run your own Nextcloud instance using Docker Swarm.
+Securely run your own Nextcloud instance using Docker swarm mode.
+Jump to [Quick Start](#quick-start) to get started.

 ![Nextcloud Logo](/img/logo_nextcloud_blue.png)

+## Technical Overview
+Use Docker's built-in container orchestrator, [swarm mode](https://docs.docker.com/engine/swarm/) to deploy a simple security and performance-tuned Nextcloud server.
+In this stack, [linuxserver's Nextcloud](https://hub.docker.com/r/linuxserver/nextcloud/) container is at the center of everything.
+[Traefik proxy](https://github.com/traefik/traefik) sits in front, providing TLS termination, automatic Let's Encrypt certificate issuance and renewal, and security header management.
+The [Docker Official Redis](https://hub.docker.com/_/redis) container provide a more optimized in-memory cache to accelerate Nextcloud.
+The [Docker Official MariaDB](https://hub.docker.com/_/mariadb) container provides a scalable database to handle multiple users, large numbers of files, and syncing.

 ## Prerequisites
-- Linux (kernel 4.0+)
+- Linux (kernel 4.0+ recommended)
 - Docker (API version 1.24+)
 - GNU Bash
 - OpenSSL (for generating passwords)
+- Git (for cloning this repo)
-- At least 2GB of free disk space
+- At least 2GB of free disk space to be useful

 ## Quick Start
 These instructions are for setting up a single-node Nextcloud instance at https://nextcloud.example.com.
 Substitute nextcloud.example.com for your desired subdomain.